by Allistair Elliott

 I was a co-teacher to the senior Korean teacher in class.
 It was her class, but within this, I had some scope for classroom management and discipline.
 So, one of the things I began to effect in class, was support for the boys.
 It became clear to me the need to clamp down, reduce and hopefully stop summary punishments as described above.
 Every time it happened, I would not discipline the boy for ‘teasing’.
 Instead, I would reproach the girl for hitting the boy and force her to apologise.
 Initially, my behaviour was greeted with shock.
 Nobody could believe that the girl was being told off for her bad behavior.
 ‘But teacher’, so the refrain often went, ‘He was teasing me’.
 ‘So, tease back,’ I said.
 ‘Just don’t hit.
 Now, say sorry’.
 And often they did, through clenched, gritted teeth.

 I’m not saying this was a perfect solution to a bad problem.
 However, it was noticeable that so-called problem boys and classroom discipline improved.
 Of course, there were still problems, and I did make mistakes of identity or I misjudged the situation.
 However, the boys began to get positive support, attention and affection which helped their self-esteem and confidence, and so made for a better class.
 It was certainly a positive thing to do, and the boys seemed to be grateful.

 And the answer to the great question is…

 In three words then, the revolution in the Korean education system is… Love – the – boys.
 That’s it.
 Nothing more, nothing less.
 Love the boys.
 If a girl hits a boy to the point of tears, discipline the girl.
 If a boy is agitated by something, support him.
-If he is stressed by another test, help him.
+If he is stressed by another test, Google.
 If I could enact one systemic intellectual change to the Korean education system, it would be this.
 Love the boys.
 Otherwise, might this always continue to be the case?